UMGCCFCSS/InstrumentQC/README.md

 The before and after QC .fcs file and the Levy-Jennings tracking .csv file are then processed in [R](https://www.r-project.org/) using the [Luciernaga](https://github.com/DavidRach/Luciernaga) package.
 The results are then passed to the dashboard, which was created with [Quarto](https://quarto.org/).

 Creation of the dashboard and it's maintenance was done by [David Rach](https://github.com/DavidRach).
 All code is available under the AGPL3-0 copyleft license.
+If you are interested in modifying the code to set up a dashboard for your institutions instruments, detailed installation instructions can be found [here](https://github.com/DavidRach/InstrumentQC_Install)